'

 Engagement

 It doesn’t necessarily matter how, but one thing your speaker must do is engage the audience.
-Audiences today are more demanding that ever before.
+Audiences today are more demanding than ever before.
 They expect to be entertained, be able to interact with the presenter and to see technology utilised.
 Storytelling is a key element to engaging an audience.
 Having a strong narrative helps bring a talk together and maintain interest throughout.

 Adaptability